The Church of Scotland Logo

 2. Help name existing photos in the database.
 Many of the photos are nameless and/or dateless, but names, dates and anecdotes can be added at any time.
 Come along and spend some time browsing the photos and adding information - the project depends on you!

-Alyth Family History Project is OPEN ALL YEAR ROUND Saturdays 10-12, Sundays 2-4
+Alyth Family History Project is OPEN Sundays from Easter to Remembrance, 2pm-4pm

 And it’s FREE!